xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 **is not** identical to shell, so some files may not be accepted by bash.

+## Changes

+Compared to the original QEMU distribution, there are major changes in the Cortex-M emulation.

+The actual changes for each version are documented in the `scripts/README-<version>.md` files.

 ## How to run a local/native build

 ### `README-DEVELOP.md`